WristCoin/POS-Integration-SDK-iOS/README.md

 This command is handy to know what version of terminal firmware you have - especially useful as the beta program continues as new features are added:

-`let getTerminalFirmwareVerCmd : GetFirmwareVersionCommand = GetFirmwareVersionCommand()`
+`let getTerminalFirmwareVerCmd : GetWristcoinPOSCommandFamilyVersionCommand = GetWristcoinPOSCommandFamilyVersionCommand()`

 Then send the command to the terminal as shown above.